Thomas-DeOliveira/collabmd/README.md

 For a standard Coolify reverse-proxy setup, the default same-origin WebSocket routing works as-is and you should not need `PUBLIC_WS_BASE_URL`.

 Health check: `GET /health`

+## Troubleshooting

+- `npx collabmd@latest` fails immediately: confirm you are running Node.js 24, which is the supported runtime for source and npm usage
+- The app is reachable only from localhost: pass `--host 0.0.0.0` or set `HOST=0.0.0.0` when you intend to expose it on your network
+- Port `1234` is already in use: pass `--port 3000` or set `PORT` to another free port
+- Tunnel did not start: install `cloudflared`, or pass `--no-tunnel` to stay local-only
+- `--local-plantuml` fails: make sure Docker is installed and running, or point `PLANTUML_SERVER_URL` at another PlantUML server
+- Private git bootstrap fails on startup: verify `COLLABMD_GIT_REPO_URL` plus either `COLLABMD_GIT_SSH_PRIVATE_KEY_FILE` or `COLLABMD_GIT_SSH_PRIVATE_KEY_B64`
+- WSL2 path issues: run CollabMD against a directory inside your Linux filesystem when possible rather than a mounted Windows path

 ## Development